rosklyar/card-assigner/README.md

  - Card "Pike"
  - Card "Marlin"

-Service has to support an API that adds card to the user.
+Service has to support a functionality that adds card to the user.

 While Service assigns cards it generates following events: